pauldijou/generator-play/app/templates/new/README.md

-This is your new Play <%= config.app.playVersion %> application
+This is your new Play <%= prompts.playVersion %> application
 =====================================

 This file will be packaged with your application, when using `play dist`.